MrFrosty1234/Explorer2/README.md

     - REV Robotics Expansion Hub firmware 1.8 and greater will support a feed forward mechanism for closed loop motor control.
     - FTC SDK has been modified to support PIDF coefficients (proportional, integral, derivative, and feed forward).
     - FTC Blocks development tool modified to include PIDF programming blocks.
-    - Deprecated older PID-related methods and variables.
+    - Deprecated older PID.PID-related methods and variables.
     - REV's 1.8.x PIDF-related changes provide a more linear and accurate way to control a motor.

  * Wireless